mnrmja007/awesome-virtual-reality/README.md

 **Contribution**

-Do you have anything in your mind that you think is awesome and is should fit in this above list?
+Do you have anything in your mind that you think is awesome and should fit in this above list?
 Feel free to send a pull request.